tony-aw/tinycodet/README.md

 `import_as()` is thus essentially the multi-package equivalent of `alias <- loadNamespace()`.

-the main arguments of the `import_as()` function are:
+The main arguments of the `import_as()` function are:

 - `alias`: the name (unquoted) of the alias under which to load the main package, and any specified (reverse) dependencies.
 - `main_package`: the name (string) of the main package to load.
-- `depends`: a character vector giving the dependencies of the main package to load under the alias also.
+- `dependencies`: a character vector giving the dependencies of the main package to load under the alias also.
 One can also set this to `TRUE`, in which case all dependencies of the `main_package` are loaded, except base and recommended packages.
 - `enhances`: a character vector giving the packages enhanced by the `main_package` to be loaded under the alias also.
-- `extends`: a character vector giving the extensions/reverse-dependencies of the main package to load under the same alias also.
+- `extensions`: a character vector giving the extensions/reverse-dependencies of the main package to load under the same alias also.